Regroupement camps in the Algerian War: Types of camps

 While these categories were defined administratively, their characteristics often overlapped.
 Camps’ conditions varied significantly depending on the region, military command, and available resources.
-However, all types shared a common feature: they were tools of displacement and control, implemented under the framework of military counterinsurgency.

 Deportations and the transfer into camps

 The transfer of civilians into regroupment camps was carried out under military command, often with no prior warning.
 In most cases, entire villages were emptied overnight.
 French soldiers arrived with orders to evacuate, giving residents only minutes or hours to gather belongings.
 Those who resisted were almost always shot, and in some cases beaten or arrested.
 Homes were burned or destroyed immediately after the evacuation, eliminating any possibility of return.
 Reports also indicate that looting by French soldiers was very common during the transfers, where soldiers stole the belongings of families, such as food, livestock, and jewels.

 The displacement and transfer operations were justified as security measures, but in fact they were forced deportations.
 According to reports by the International Committee of the Red Cross, civilians were forced onto crowded military trucks, or marched for hours under armed guard, without any information about their destination or the length of their deportation.

 In mountainous or remote areas, such as in Kabylia, families were forced to flee on foot.
 Eyewitness accounts describe crowds of civilians, including elderly people and children, marching long distances without access to water, food, or medical care.
 In some instances, villagers who could not walk or those who attempted to return to their homes were declared rebels and shot on sight.

 Testimonies collected by historians emphasize the terror surrounding these transfers.
 French troops operated with almost total impunity, including random killings of civilians and overuse of physical violence.
 Aerial bombardments were sometimes used to terrorize rural communities in advance of evacuation to ensure compliance.